DylanMeeus/springboot_jwt_blog/_posts/2015-11-10-introducing-angular2-jwt-a-library-for-authentication-in-angular-2.markdown

   }

 }

+...
 ```

-With the user clicks the **Login** button, they will be shown the Lock widget.
+When the user clicks the **Login** button, they will be shown the Lock widget.

 ![auth0 lock angular2](https://cdn.auth0.com/blog/node-knockout/node-knockout-1.png)

 Once the user authenticates, their profile and JWT will be saved in local storage.
 Logging out is then simply a matter of removing those items.

+For more detail on using Auth0 with **angular2-jwt**, check out the [docs](https://auth0.com/docs/quickstart/spa/angular2/no-api).

 ## Wrapping Up